Home » Water Softening » Water Softener Guides » Kinetico Water Softener Problems & Troubleshooting Guide

 Water Softener Constantly Draining

-However, since the regeneration process usually lasts for around 2 – 3 hours, what you’re hearing might just be the salt tank filling with water and then that collected brine passing through the main tank.
+However, since the regeneration process usually lasts for around 2-3 hours, what you’re hearing might just be the salt tank filling with water and the brine solution passing through the main tank.
 There are also rinse cycles at the start and the end of the regeneration process, so it’s normal for there to be water passing through the unit even when you’re not using the faucets.

 As for how often the water regeneration process will activate, it depends on how much water you use.
-As we’ve already mentioned, some water softeners use a timer that activates the regeneration at a certain time every day, while others measure the amount of water that’s passed through and start the regeneration once a set gallon limit has been reached in order to refresh the beads inside the main tank.
+As we’ve already mentioned, some water softeners use a timer that activates the regeneration at a certain time every day.
+In contrast, others measure the amount of water that’s passed through and start the regeneration once a set gallon limit has been reached.

 Households that use a lot of water will naturally hear the regeneration process start up a lot more frequently.
-Additionally, if you’re concerned that the water is draining due to a leak in the pipes or the hoses somewhere, there would be a clear puddle on the ground if that were the case, so it would be an easy issue to identify and fix.
+Additionally, if you’re concerned that the water is draining due to a leak in the pipes or the hoses somewhere, check for any puddles that have accumulated around the tank.

 Kinetico Water Softener Still Produces Hard Water